k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 II.
 Run the **createAllFromTemplates** flow.
 Populate the **LU_NAME** input parameter with one of the project's LUs  and set the **CREATE_SEQUENCES** input parameter to **true**.
 Set the **OVERRIDE_EXISTING_FLOWS** input parameter to **false** to avoid overriding existing sequence Actor.

-Each generated sequence Actor includes a flow that invoke the [MaskingSequence Actor](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) to get the new sequence value and populate the source and target IDs in the TDM_SEQ_MAPPING TDM DB table.
+Each generated sequence Actor includes a flow that invokes the [MaskingSequence Actor](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) to get the new sequence value and populate the source and target IDs in the TDM_SEQ_MAPPING TDM DB table.

 Notes: